sgeisenh/project-euler/README.md

-I will be logging my Project Euler progress in this repo.
-I think that ML has some of the most elegant solutions to many of these problems.
+Solutions to Project Euler problems in several languages.
+I will update this repository as I make progress.